-2. Bring battery to full charge, if required.

-3. Store battery in an area away from the RIDER on a wood surface.
+- 1. Remove battery.
+Refer to Section "BATTERY REMOVAL". - 2.
+Perform battery service. - 3.
+Bring battery to full charge, if required. - 4.
+Store battery in an area away from the RIDER on a wood surface.
 DO NOT STORE BATTERY ON A CONCRETE SURFACE.

-Never attempt to charge the battery while it is installed on the machine.
+DO NOT OVERFILL!
+Never attempt to service or charge the battery while it is installed on the machine.
 DO NOT use "BOOST" chargers on the battery.